 One can think of this instance being implemented with the same code as the Num Int instance, but with Dollars and getDollars added wherever necessary in order to make it typecheck.
 (In practice, GHC uses a somewhat different approach to code generation.
-See the A more precise specification (page 299) section below for more details.)
+See the A more precise specification (page 306) section below for more details.)

 We can also derive instances of constructor classes in a similar way.
-For example, suppose we have implemented state and failure monad transformers, such that
+For example, suppose we have implemented state and failure monad transformers, such that type Parser tok m a = State [tok] (Failure m) a which is automatically a monad thanks to the instance declarations above.
+With the extension, we can make the parser type abstract, without needing to write an instance of class Monad, via instance Monad (State [tok] (Failure m)) => Monad (Parser tok m)

-'''

-instance Monad m => Monad (State s m)

-instance Monad m => Monad (Failure m)

-'''